TylerGeiger513/CampusConnect-Prod/docs/mongo.md

     - Messages are stored in a separate collection
     - Messages reference both the `channelId` and `senderId`.
     - When a message is edited, the `edited` flag is set to true for transparency.
-    - The `senderName` is denormalized for performance (avoid extra joins in real-time views).

 ---